alejandroatacho/osu-KawataFuquila-CheatList/README.md

 For those who wish to explore cheating in in the mentioned approved servers (Kawata/Fuquila) , the following clients are often employed.
 Note that certain clients may require a patch due to newer server infrastructure.

-Before deploying these clients, please familiarize yourself with the usage rules at: [Kawata Rules](https://kawata.pw/doc/rules) or [Fuquila](https://fuquila.net/doc/rules) or check there Discord rules channel.
+Before deploying these clients, please familiarize yourself with the usage rules at: [Kawata Rules](https://kawata.pw/doc/rules) or [Fuquila](https://fuquila.net/doc/rules) or check their Discord rules channel.

 ### 🎯 Abypass <a name="abypass"></a>
 _Crafted by @Aochi#0502._